RustMagazine/rustmagazine/content/issue-1/contribute-to-rustc.md

 ## How to begin

-Start with the [Guide to Rustc Development](https://rustc-dev-guide.rust-lang.org/getting-started.html), this document may not be up to date, but it is very helpful to get an overview of the various topics of the compiler.
+Start with the [Guide to Rustc Development](https://rustc-dev-guide.rust-lang.org/getting-started.html), this document may not be up to date, but it is indispensable to get an overview of the various topics of the Rust compiler.

 At first, you can find some relatively simple issues to solve from labels like [E-mentor](https://github.com/rust-lang/rust/issues?q=is%3Aissue+is%3Aopen+label%3AE-mentor), [E-easy](https://github.com/rust-lang/rust/issues?q=is%3Aissue+is%3Aopen+label%3AE-easy), [E-help-wanted](https://github.com/rust-lang/rust/issues?q=is%3Aissue+is%3Aopen+label%3AE-help-wanted).
 But if you can't find the right one, you can also find random problems that you can understand and try to solve them.